 Ideally your work will be something that is energy generative for you.
 That means that you’re naturally engaged in the work at hand and usually eager to dig in.

 A feeling of boredom or lack of interest in your work indicates that you are out of sync with the things you actually care about.
 This might show up as watching the clock, living for your lunch break, or checking celebrity gossip sites in the background to stay awake.

 Another big indicator of a lack of interest in your work actually involves surveying your time off work.
 Do you enjoy talking about what you do?
 Or do you want to stay as far away from it as possible?

 You guessed it, if you wouldn’t touch a work topic with a ten-foot pole during your free time, chances are you aren’t very interested in it.

 Sign Number 3: Moodiness

 We all experience a range of emotions as humans, but professionals who are unhappy at work often report that this unhappiness has a tendency to spread beyond work.

-We spend a lot of our weeks at work, and when we’re in a job that doesn’t suit us, we feel it.
-Whether the environment, the set of tasks, the leadership, or the overall mission of the organization we work for is off, persistent negative emotions around our work experience are something to pay attention to as a sign that a change may be in order.
+We spend a lot of time at work, so when we’re in a job that doesn’t suit us, we really feel it.
+The underlying cause may be that the environment, the set of tasks, the leadership, or the overall mission is off, but persistent negative emotions around our work experience are something to pay attention to as a sign that a change may be in order.